culturecreates/artsdata-planet-capacoa/README.md

 This repo runs a workflow on Github that fetches CAPACOA member data (from CAPACOA's Wordpress database), transforms it to RDF and sends it to the Artsdata Databus on a schedule.

+It also contains the CAPACOA controlled vocabulary derived from the questionnaire when members create their account.

+# Controlled Vocabulary
+The controlled vocabulary, derived from the questionnaire when members create their account, is modeled using SKOS and the triples are stored in Github.
+To update the triples please use this [spreadsheet](https://docs.google.com/spreadsheets/d/1kzujMClBYcjWpoXJ2_fz30rrrKuGceqDE76rnjMNw_E/edit#gid=0) to edit the CAPACOA vocabulary and copy/paste the generated SKOS from the "Export" tab into the Github controlled-vocabulary directory.
+The commit will trigger a workflow to publish to Artsdata.

+# Workflow to fetch CAPACOA's Wordpress database
 Here is a summary of the workflow fetch-and-push-data.yml
 1. Run fetch_data.rb to download data to a JSON file (test locally with >ruby fetch_data.rb)
 1. Run add_type.rb